MinghuiChen43/awesome-deep-phenomena/README.md

   - Siavash Golkar, Tiberiu Tesileanu, Yanis Bahroun, Anirvan M. Sengupta, Dmitri B. Chklovskii. *NeurIPS 2022*
   - Key Word: Predictive Coding Theory.
   - <details><summary>Digest</summary> The paper presents a modified version of the Predictive Coding (PC) framework, called Constrained Predictive Coding, which addresses unresolved issues and controversies in mapping PC onto the cortical hierarchy.
 The authors introduce a disentangling-inspired constraint on hidden-layer neural activities, derive an upper bound for the PC objective, and optimize it to develop a biologically plausible network that performs as well as the original PC objective.

-- On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence. [[paper]](https://arxiv.org/abs/2207.04630)
-  - Yi Ma, Doris Tsao, Heung-Yeung Shum.
-  - Key Word: Intelligence; Parsimony; Self-Consistency; Rate Reduction.
-  - <details><summary>Digest</summary> Ten years into the revival of deep networks and artificial intelligence, we propose a theoretical framework that sheds light on understanding deep networks within a bigger picture of Intelligence in general.
-We introduce two fundamental principles, Parsimony and Self-consistency, that we believe to be cornerstones for the emergence of Intelligence, artificial or natural.
-While these two principles have rich classical roots, we argue that they can be stated anew in entirely measurable and computable ways.

 - Painful intelligence: What AI can tell us about human suffering. [[paper]](https://arxiv.org/abs/2205.15409)
   - Aapo Hyvärinen.